 The kiddo feels fantastic currently and is ready for a job!

-His adoption fee is TBD to help get him to the right home.
-Fee is shared with Southern Star Animal Rescue
+His adoption fee is 1000 negotiable to help get him to the right home.

 Sews is a huge, elegant goof ball who has three lovely gaits and a jump with clear, pretty knees.
-He feels great and has made it very clear that he feels great and really needs a job!
+He feels great and has made it very clear that he is ready for a job!
 What job does Sews need?
 He could succeed at pretty much anything – eventing, dressage, fox hunting, jumpers, and even hunters for his daisy cutter movement.

 That said, Sews absolutely needs a herd… and he needs to have someone in that herd who can keep him in line.
-Sews is smart and has a slightly mischievous side, which if unchecked can be read as “a little too much.”
-He struggles to differentiate malice from play and he’s so big that it can get him in trouble.
+He struggles to differentiate play from “knock it off” cues and he’s so big that it can get him in trouble.

 Sews came through my program in Georgia last year and was with me from Christmas to March.
 In that time he gained a solid foundation and was coming along well.